About Shibuya PARCO Business Hours Point Up Campaign Pokepal Payment ・ +3Pt with PARCO Card

 ——Finally, please tell us about your future activities.

-"I'm planning to have the next exhibition in London in September.
-We are also focusing on launching a fashion and homeware brand called Capitana (a female noun for Capitans).
-In fact, the goods sold at this venue were all directed by me.
-Under the theme of what I can wear and satisfy, I focused on simple design while giving a strong message.
-Art, including my own works, is expensive and you can't easily buy it unless you are rich.
-It's difficult for young people to buy originals, but they can buy them with T-shirts.
-I love manufacturing, so I would like to develop practical items at such a price that is easy to pick up and enjoy art."
+“We are planning to have another exhibition in London in September.
+In addition, we are focusing on launching a fashion and homewear brand called Capitana (a female noun of Capitane).
+In fact, all the goods sold at this venue were directed by me.
+Under the theme of what I would like to wear, I was particular about the simple design while giving a strong message.
+Art, including my own works, is expensive, and it is difficult to purchase unless you are rich.
+It is difficult for young people to buy originals, but they can buy them with T-shirts.
+I love manufacturing, so I want you to develop practical items at such a price that is easy to pick up and enjoy art.”

 Exhibition